giannetti/warservicebureau/_texts/cubberleycc-annotated.md

 ## Earl Reed Silvers to Mary Ann Bowers (Mrs. Isaac N. Cubberley), September 3, 1918

-### Page: 8
+<p class="small centered"> - Page: 8 - </p>

 <p class="right">September 3, 1918.</p>
  Mrs. <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Bowers, Mary Ann | Born: 1853.
 Died: 1934.
-Mother.">I. N. _Cubberly_ [sic]</button>, <br><button data-balloon-pos="up" data-balloon-length="large" data-balloon="44 South Fifth Ave, Long Branch, NJ"><a href='https://geohack.toolforge.org/geohack.php?params=40_18_9_N_73_59_26_W'>44 South Fifth Avenue.</a> </button><br> Long Branch, N.J. <br>
+Mother.">I. N. Cubberly</button>, <br><button data-balloon-pos="up" data-balloon-length="large" data-balloon="44 South Fifth Ave, Long Branch, NJ"><a href='https://geohack.toolforge.org/geohack.php?params=40_18_9_N_73_59_26_W'>44 South Fifth Avenue.</a> </button><br> Long Branch, N.J. <br>
-<p class="left">Dear Mrs. Cubberly [sic];—</p>
+<p class="left">Dear Mrs. Cubberly;—</p>

  Your son, <button data-balloon-pos="up" data-balloon-length="large" data-balloon="Cubberley, Chester C. | Born: 1897.
 Died: 1918.
-Cadet, Naval Reserve Force.">Chester C. _Cubberly_ [sic]</button>, is the sixth Rutgers man to give his life for his country.
+Cadet, Naval Reserve Force.">Chester C. Cubberly</button>, is the sixth Rutgers man to give his life for his country.
 We are anxious to pay fitting tribute to his memory and to print as much about him as is possible in the October issue of the RUTGERS ALUMNI QUARTERLY.
 We shall be grateful for your kindness if you will send us a brief sketch of his life, his place and date of birth, schooling, etc., and his career in the Navy.
-A letter or two which he wrote while in _servicewwould_ [sic] be of much value to the college.
+A letter or two which he wrote while in servicewwould be of much value to the college.
 We would like his picture also, in uniform if possible.
 Everything which you may care to send us will be returned unharmed within a week of its receipt.

  May I extend the sympathy of Chester’s friends here in college to you.
 His death came as a great shock to us, and we grieve with you.